nooloop/whale-vocalization-parsing/README.md

 # Whale Vocalization Parsing

 This repository contains a set of digital signal processing tools and methods for denoising whale vocalizations and extracting information from these vocalizations.
 Tools are located in `wvp_tools.py`, and are based on the `numpy`, `scipy`, `matplotlib`, `librosa`, and `bokeh` Python libraries.
-Methods are located in `wvp_methods.py`, which inherits functions from `wvp_tools.py`.

 `wvp_tools_and_methods.ipynb` is an interactive Python notebook that implements in a central location these tools and methods for development purposes.
 It requires that users have access to their own database of whale vocalization tracks in `.wav` form (though adaptation is easily possible to accommodate other audio formats).